browserengineering/book/book/rendering-architecture.md

 The `run_animation_frame` method on `Browser` will run on the main thread.
 Since `draw` is supposed to happen on the compositor thread, we can't run it as part of the main thread rendering pipeline.
-Instead, we need to `commit` (copy) the display list to the compositor thread:
+Instead, we need to `commit` (copy) the display list to the compositor thread, so that it can be drawn later[^fast-commit]:

 ``` {.python}
     def commit(self):